The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Method

 \subsubsection{Estimation of the detectability of the atmosphere --- identical transits}

-The number of transits required to detect an atmosphere is calculated using the CO$_2$ line at 4.3 $\mu m$ as proxy.
-In the presence of N$_2$ in the atmosphere, this band overlaps with the N$_2$-N$_2$ collision-induced absorption (CIA).\\ We computed noise estimates with PSG, and validated these by employing the official JWST Exposure Time Calculator, obtaining very good agreement.
-For NIRSpec Prism, the effective spectral resolution is 0.022~$\mu m$ corresponding to a resolving power of 195 near 4.3 $\mu m$.
+First, we computed noise estimates with PSG, and validated these by employing the official JWST Exposure Time Calculator, obtaining very good agreement.
+For NIRSpec Prism, the effective spectral resolution is 0.022~$\mu m$.
 We have selected the clear filter with the sub--array SUB512S and the rapid readout pattern with two groups per integration and 0.225~s per frame.
-This leads to a partial saturation near the peak of the Stellar Energy Distribution (SED) following \citep{Batalha:2018,Lustig_Yaeger2019} but not in the region of interest (4--5$\mu m$).
-For MIRI LRS, the effective resolution is 0.0654 ~$\mu m$, and we selected the P750L disperser with the sub--array SLITLESSPRISM, and a FASTR1 readout pattern with 20 groups per integration with a frame time of 0.15~s.
+This leads to a partial saturation near the peak of the Stellar Energy Distribution (SED) following \citep{Batalha:2018,Lustig_Yaeger2019}.
+For MIRI LRS, the effective resolution is 0.0654 ~$\mu m$, and we selected the P750L disperser with the sub--array SLITLESSPRISM, and a FASTR1 readout pattern with 20 groups per integration with a frame time of 0.15~s. \\ We assumed a transit time of 3345~s (0.93~h) \citep{Agol2021}.
+To take into account the noise of the out-of-transit baseline, we used JWST NIRSpec GTO proposal 1331 \citep{Lewis_2018} for which each transit event will be observed for $\sim$4 hours, therefore leading to an out-of-transit observation of $\sim$3$\times$ transit duration.
+As the noise adds in quadrature, the single transit noise $N$, including a 3$\times$ out-of-transit baseline is computed as follow:

 To estimate at which S/N we can detect an atmosphere using the 4.3 $\mu m$ feature as a proxy we subtract the spectrum with CO$_2$ (and N$_2$ when present) by the one without CO$_2$ nor N$_2$ and we divide by the noise.
-The S/N of the band is then computed following \cite{Kaltenegger2009} as:
+The S/N of the band is then computed following \replaced{\cite{Kaltenegger2009}}{\cite{Lustig_Yaeger2019}} as:

 where S/Ni are the individual S/N in each spectral interval within the 4-4.6 $\mu m$ region encompassing the CO$_2$ band.